philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 Return the result of a key value from an Object!
 So easy once you see it :)

-Well I hope you have enjoyed reading this experience of mine.
-Until next time!
+Well I hope you have enjoyed reading this experience of mine, until next time!

 All of these Methods are attached to their prototype Objects, Sting.prototype, Array.prototype.
 Thanks to the great website of [MDN] I have access to all of this knowledge and references to JavaScript.